Protesting workers beaten at Chinese iPhone factory

 “Regarding any violence, the company will continue to communicate with employees and the government to prevent similar incidents from happening again,” a company statement said.

-Protests have flared as the number and severity of outbreaks has risen across China, prompting authorities in areas including Beijing, the capital, to close neighborhoods and impose other restrictions that residents say go beyond what the national government allows.
+Protests have flared as the number and severity of outbreaks has risen across China, prompting areas including Beijing, the capital, to close neighborhoods and impose other restrictions residents say go beyond what the national government allows.

 More than 253,000 cases have been found in the past three weeks and the daily average is increasing, the government reported Tuesday.
 This week, authorities reported China’s first COVID-19 deaths in six months.